kuangyu0801/kuangyu0801.github.io/README.md

 ## **10. If you were an animal, which one would you want to be?**

 ## ** Why do you want to study another master in Germany**
+- the quality of education in german uni is very high
 - i believe in formal education, although there are online courses but fundamental is important
 ## ** Would you continue to work if given return offer**
 - Ja
 # [Behavioral interview questions](https://www.monster.com/career-advice/article/100-potential-interview-questions)

+#

 ## My STAR